johnbburg/csp-presentation/README.md

-# csp-presentation
+# Content Security Policy Presentation
-Presentation on Content Security Policy, with example Drupal site implementation.
+Presentation on Content Security Policy (https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), with example Drupal site implementation.

 This repository is a demonstration of how content security policy works, and how you can configure it in a Drupal website.
 Warning, this is not actively maintained,